meltingcore/bg/meal-mayhem/Rules.md

 ## Winning the Game

-The game ends immediately when:

-A player meets their win condition, OR
-A player scores 40 VP during their score phase.
+The game ends after the turn in which a player meets its win condition or scores 40 VP in total.
+But winning is not immediate!
+Everybody has to finish their turn and score their VP before the game ends.

+Then to determine the winner, calculate the VP of all players (met win condition counts as 30 VP).
+If there is a tie, the one who most recently cooked in real life wins.

 ## Additional Notes

 - Once their deck is empty, a player shuffles their discard pile to form a new draw pile.
 This happens even during the **shop** phase because at all times a player must be able to draw up to a hand of 8 cards!
-- Only 1 win condition card can be put per turn.
-So even if you have multiple win conditions (i.e. cooked both an entrée and main recipe for France or cooked 3 recipes with **exact** pasta ingredients for Italy) you can only put 1 win condition card per turn.
+- Only 1 win condition card can be put per turn!
+So even if you have multiple win conditions (i.e. cooked both an **entrée** and **appetizer** recipe for France or cooked 3 recipes with **exact** pasta ingredients for Italy) you can still only put the **entrée** card (France) or 1 of the 3 **exact** pasta ingredient cards (Italy) as win condition card.
 - Any recipes cooked with the help of the **Universal Ingredients** or the **Cook Twice** action cards do not participate in win condition tracking or special ability effects.